open-tale/open-tale.github.io/_docs/05-skills.md

 #### Divine Bolster

-Characters under the effect of your Bolster marks are also blessed with one extra point of Defense, Toughness and Willpower.
+Characters under the effect of your Bolster marks are also blessed with one extra point of Defense, Toughness and Resolve.